 Image from Barnes & Noble

 Gary Paulsen is one of my faves.
 He's my go-to author for wilderness adventure books.
 Here's the thing: not all scholars love to read a coming of age story set in the forest.
 Let me tell you, they are missing out BIG TIME.
-Gary's work is vast and varied
+Gary's work is vast and varied.

 I hand wilderness adverse students Lawn Boy.
 Gary wrote Lawn Boy, but it's a different kind of book.
 The cover art is mischievous, the story clever.
 While this book contains no bathroom humor with it's carefully crafted message of independence and self-reliance, it appeals to the same crowd.
 Lawn Boy is a pogo stick book to Hatchet,Brian's Return, Brian's Hunt, and Brian's Winter.

+"To acquire the habit of reading is to construct for yourself a refuge from almost all the miseries of life." ~W. Somerset Maugham Has reading changed your life?
+It has changed mine and I wish the same experience for children.
+In our home, we read together almost every day.
+I've read every kind of book you can imagine to my kids.
+I've mastered the voice of Yoda.
+Man, I have the reading force.
 So much has been written about boys and the trouble they have finding great books to read.
 You might find that your son eagerly listens to stories, but won't pick up a chapter book and read on his own.
 There are two books I recommend to grown ups that address boys and reading:

 Best Books for Boys by Pam Allyn